 Course website: www.cs136a.mmeteer.com

 Speech recognition has had a huge resurgence in the past few years, both commercially and in the underlying technology.
 We can talk to Google, Siri, and Alexa to get information and carry out routine tasks.
-However, the technology is far from perfect when compared to human performance and the reality is that while the technology surrounds us, most people don’t use it.
+However, the technology is far from perfect when compared to human performance.
+There are still errors in recognizing the words, understanding the speakers intentions or providing an adequate response.

 Topics and assignments for each class are posted on the schedule page.
 Please check this reguarly, as it may change throughout the year.